 KALAMAZOO, MICH. – Jan.
 14, 2019 – Last week’s joint announcement from Jeff and MacKenzie Bezos on Twitter that the two plan to divorce after 25 years of marriage has left many business experts wondering, what is going to happen to Amazon?

-If reports that the couple do not have a prenuptial agreement are true, then there is a lot of reason to speculate.
+If reports that the couple does not have a prenuptial agreement are true, then there is a lot of reason to speculate.
 In many states, including the state of Michigan and Washington State, where the Bezos’ live, regardless of whose name is associated with the property, all assets and liabilities accumulated during the marriage are subject to division.
 Jeff Bezos started Amazon just one year after his marriage to MacKenzie.

 What will this mean for Amazon?

-Many news outlets have speculated that MacKenzie will demand liquidation of the fortune in order to take her share of the $137 billion, which would require Bezos to sell or pledge shares of the company.
+Many news outlets have speculated that MacKenzie will demand liquidation of the fortune to take her share of the $137 billion, which would require Bezos to sell or pledge shares of the company.
 However, liquidation is not a requirement in a divorce proceeding, and there are numerous options for how MacKenzie could receive her part of the pie.

 How much will she get?